EugTre/api-test/README.md

 ```

 #### Request catalog
 It's possible to pre-configure requests and use them later with just a little touch.
+Requests, and properties of each particular request defined in catalog will be used by `ApiRequestHelper` and 'ApiResponseHelper` as default values.

 Each entity is nested under unique key (*name* of the request) and should contain 2 section:
 - `request`: contains setup data for request - method, path, params, headers, cookies, etc.
-- `response`: contains data for response validation - status code, schema and/or schema name
+- `response`: contains data for response validation - status code, schema, expected headers, etc.

 #### `request` object
 Property | Value Example | Description